 DAY 1: JHB – BUSH LODGE

-We spend the next two nights at our well-appointed GREENFIRE BUSH LODGE, which is situated in a private reserve within the greater Kruger National Park; an area where animals roam naturally and unrestricted.
-Being on a privately owned reserve allows us the freedom to explore the wilderness in search of a variety of animals both on foot and in open game drive vehicles.
+We spend the next two nights at our well-appointed GREENFIRE BUSH LODGE, situated in a private reserve unfenced to the Kruger National Park; an area where animals roam naturally and unrestricted.
+Being on a privately owned reserve we have the freedom to explore the wilderness in search of a variety of animals both on foot and in open game drive vehicles.

 Meals: D (Lunch own expense)